 For now, the ‘U6’ line stops at ‘Französische Strasse’, located some 200 meters from ‘Unter den Linden’.
-On December 4th, 2020, that old station will not be needed anymore, which means Berlin will not just lose the only major airport on its turf before this year ends, but also ‘Französische Strasse’ station.
+On December 4th, 2020, that old station will not be needed anymore, which means Berlin will not just have lost the last major airport on its turf, but also ‘Französische Strasse’ station.

 ‘Museumsinsel’ is a different story.
 It will take another year until it can be opened.
 In this particular case, the construction was a nightmare.
 They had to freeze the ground in order to be able to do it (read separate article ‘Berlin’s New ‘U-Bahn’ and the Light at the End of the Tunnel‘).

-Very soon, the BVG will set up ten ‘info points’ between ‘Alexanderplatz’ and Brandenburg Gate, in order to show passengers what they can expect.
+The BVG has set up ten ‘info points’ between ‘Alexanderplatz’ and Brandenburg Gate, in order to show passengers what they can expect.
 For instance, Brandenburgers will be able to go straight to Berlin’s central station from the village of Hönow, without changing trains.

 Back to ‘Ghost Station’ Status

 ‘Französische Strasse’, the station that will be shut down, was opened on January 30th, 1923.
 By the time they lock it and throw away the key, it will have served Berliners for almost 98 years.
-Its entrances are located on ‘Friedrichstrasse’, part of which is being turned into a pedestrian zone as we speak (read separate article ‘Berlin: The ‘Friedrichstrasse’ Pedestrian Zone Experiment‘).
+Its entrances are located on ‘Friedrichstrasse’, part of which was turned into a pedestrian zone.

 When the Berlin Wall was built in 1961, ‘Französische Straße’, which was located in East Berlin, the capital of the communist GDR, became a ‘ghost station’, meaning trains would just race through it without stopping.
 Now the station is about to go back to that status, for different reasons though.